 The term superyacht refers to any privately owned vessel of 24 metres (approximately 80 feet) or longer, operated with a professional crew.
 Below that threshold, the charter market uses terms like sailing yacht, motor yacht, or catamaran.
-Above it, the experience changes materially — more crew, more space per guest, more amenities, and a service standard that is genuinely comparable to a high-end hotel.
+Above it, the experience changes materially — more crew, more space per guest, more amenities, and a service standard genuinely comparable to a high-end hotel.

 In practice, most first-time superyacht charterers book vessels in the 25–40 metre range — large enough to accommodate six to ten guests comfortably, with crew of five to eight, at charter rates that start from around €30,000–€50,000 per week before APA.
-Larger vessels — 50 metres and above — begin at €100,000+ per week and scale steeply from there.
+Larger vessels — 50 metres and above — begin at €100,000 or more per week and scale steeply from there.

 The crew is the single most important variable in a superyacht charter experience.
 A well-matched crew turns a good vessel into an exceptional week.
 The reverse is also true.
-Understanding who does what helps you interact with the crew effectively and set expectations that the week will actually meet.
+Understanding who does what helps you interact with the crew effectively and set expectations the week will actually meet.

 The captain holds ultimate authority over the vessel's safety and operation.
 They plan the daily itinerary in consultation with guests, making routing decisions based on weather, sea conditions, anchorage availability, and local knowledge.
 A good captain is also a host — attentive to what the guests want without being intrusive.
 On smaller superyachts, the captain may also serve as guide and local expert, recommending restaurants, beaches, and attractions ashore.